Dexalot/dexalot-docs/docs/apiv2/RestApi.md

 used, returns only filled transactions (trades) .
 Maximum 90 days and/or 500 records returned.

+**Warning**: This endpoint is intended to be used for reporting purposes only.
+If you want to check only the latest state of your orders please try /orders endpoint.

 #### Query Parameters

 | **Field Name**| **Required** | **Sample Value**   |